swapnilp9819/NYC-Rideshare-Analysis/README.md

 ## Project File Structure

-The project is structured into separate scripts and Jupyter notebooks for each analytical task.
+The project is structured into separate scripts, Jupyter notebooks, and directories for each analytical task, outputs, and CSV files.
 Below is a detailed breakdown of the files corresponding to each task:

 ### Task 1: Merging Datasets
 - **Merging_Datasets_01.py**: Script for merging the rideshare and taxi zone lookup datasets. **This script must be run first as it prepares the data necessary for all subsequent analyses.**